tomtitchener/RealSimpleMusic/README.md

   sound odd.

 * Incomplete Features:
-  - render tempos in Lilypond
+  - render tempos in Lilypond.
+First, experiment by hand-editing a Lilypond file to see if I can get a second tempo using space and the << and >> delimiters to group a pair of sequences together on the same staff.

 * Tests:
-  - articulations render in midi (canon examples, by hand)
+  - articulations render in midi (canon examples, by ear)
+  - pan changes render in midi  (canon examples, by ear)
+  - dynamics changes render in midi  (canon examples, by ear)
-  - tempo changes render in midi  (canon examples, by hand)
+  - tempo changes render in midi  (canon examples, by ear)
-  - tempo changes render in Lilypond (canon examples, by hand)
+  - tempo changes render in Lilypond (canon examples, by hear)
-  - properties for spans, dur, dyn, pan, tempo.

 * Validate tempo input:
   - unit should always have numerator of 1, denominator